dotnet/iot/src/devices/Neo-M8/README.md

 ## Summary

-u-blox M8 is Global Navigation Satellite System (GNSS).
+u-blox M8 is Global Navigation Satellite System (GNSS) receiver.
 It is using NMEA0183 protocol for communication.

 ## Binding Notes

-This device uses UART and therefore regular PC with RS232 to TTL converter can be used (i.e. Raspberry PI is not required).
+This device uses UART and therefore regular PC with RS232 to TTL converter can be used (i.e. Raspberry Pi is not required).
 When using Raspberry PI use `raspi-config` to disable login shell and enable serial port (interfacing options).

 ### Communication methods